Skip Navigation LinksHome > Resources > Study Skills > Standardized Testing > Mastering the LSAT

 Taking the Test

 The LSAT consists of three multiple choice sections and a writing sample and is scored on a scale of 120 to 180.
 The writing sample isn’t scored, but is sent along with your score to schools.
-Some law schools weight it heavily when considering your application, while others discard it entirely (it’s handwritten, after all, and legible handwriting seems to be a dying art) and focus on your personal statement or application essay.
+Some law schools weight it heavily when considering your application, while others discard it entirely and focus on your personal statement or application essay.
+Unlike the rest of the LSAT, the writing test is proctored online and can be completed on a personal computer.